Southwark safeguarding children board

 - To ensure a coordinated response to unexpected child death, including the collection and analysis of this information

-- Involving the whole community, including faith groups in safeguarding and promoting the welfare of children through publicity and public consultation
+- Involving the whole community, including faith groups, in safeguarding and promoting the welfare of children through publicity and public consultation

 - Making links to other aspects of safeguarding and promoting the welfare of children.
-For example: developing policy such as the Child Sexual Exploitation strategy, informing monitoring the arrangements for private fostering, developing the policy for missing children, supporting child protection process through 'signs of safety' and offering guidance on information sharing across the multi-agencies
+For example: developing policy such as the Child Sexual Exploitation strategy, informing monitoring the arrangements for private fostering, developing the policy for missing children, supporting child protection processes through 'signs of safety' and offering guidance on information sharing across the multi-agencies

 - Joint Service Protocols are important for the safeguarding of everyone in Southwark.
 They should be read and implemented by staff that deliver services to children, young people and their families.

-- Monitoring the development of new initiatives for example Multi Agency Safeguarding Hubs (MASH)
+- Monitoring the development of new initiatives, for example Multi Agency Safeguarding Hubs (MASH)

 - To intervene and assist in resolving any multiagency professional disagreements.
 If you require a matter to be escalated see escalation policy